BU-Spark/ds-boston-bpda-br-election/TEAM1/README.md

 ![alt text](./readme_images/Full_Data_Education/men_education_graph.png)

-Similar to our analysis fo female members of the electorate, for male members of the Brazilian Immigrant Election, we can see that individuals with a complete college education and complete education are the most prevalent, followed by individuals with an incomplete college education.
+Similar to our analysis for female members of the electorate, for male members of the Brazilian Immigrant Election, we can see that individuals with a complete college education and complete high school education are the most prevalent, followed by individuals with an incomplete college education.